ltn22/t2t-sid/draft-toutain-t2t-sid-extention.md

 # JSON serialization

 An example of data, serialized with JSON, and conform to the YANG Data Model, is given {{Fig-JSON}}.
+Embedded JSON Objects allows to represent the hierarchy.
+The key of the outer JSON Object is composed of the module name and the container name.
+The embedded JSON Object associated to this this contains the leaves as keys.
+The YANG list is represented by an JSON Array.

 ~~~~
 {